Yuri Gritsenko

-Yuri Mikhailovich Gritsenko (Ю́рий Миха́йлович Грице́нко; born 6 November 1961), known as The Zelenograd Chikatilo (Зеленоградский Чикатило), is a Russian serial killer who committed 4 brutal murders in his home city of Zelenograd in the first few months of 2001.
+Yuri Mikhailovich Gritsenko (Ю́рий Миха́йлович Грице́нко; 6 November 1961 – 25 January 2025), known as The Zelenograd Chikatilo (Зеленоградский Чикатило), was a Russian serial killer who committed 4 brutal murders in his home city of Zelenograd in the first few months of 2001.

 Biography

 Since childhood, Yuri Gritsenko grew up a closed and unsociable person.
 His father was a carpenter, while his mother was a strong and strict woman.
 Psychiatrists are confident that this led to the development of a misogynistic complex in Gritsenko.
 After serving in the army, Gritsenko began working for the militsiya (Soviet police), believing that his profession would quash his self-doubt.
 He soon married and had two children, but the complex persisted.
 Understanding this, Gritsenko became addicted to alcohol.
 During this time, everything negative splashed out of him, which, in the end, turned him into a murderer.
 After some time, he was fired from the police forces for his drunkenness, after which he committed a murder and received 8 years of imprisonment.
 According to the killer, his victim was a prostitute who wanted to rob him, after which he killed her with a blow from a frying pan.
 When Gritsenko returned from the colony, his family was almost completely broken up.

 Since the beginning of April 2001, Gritsenko began attacking women.
 He struck his victims with a hammer, causing traumatic brain injuries.
 In just three days in April, he attacked five women, two of which the doctors couldn't save.
 The survivors couldn't describe the criminal, since he always struck from behind.
 Gritsenko committed all his attacks in Zelenograd's urban forest during the day when people were returning from work.
 He loved to walk around in the park, especially in the area of Lake Chernoe.
 He temporarily laid low for a while, but in August he resumed his attacks.
 During this time, he inflicted severe head injuries on four women.
 Local newspapers began pressuring the authorities, and facial composites were hung throughout Zelenograd.